 The Tomahawk is an often overlooked gem located in north-central Wisconsin, a few miles south of Minocqua.
-The river offers an appealing, small-river run where canoers and kayakers will find long stretches of flatwater with occasional riffles and one stretch of whitewater named Halfbreed Rapids, a rocky class II.
+This an appealing, small-river run where canoers and kayakers will find long stretches of flatwater with occasional riffles and one stretch of whitewater named Halfbreed Rapids, a rocky class II.
 Most of the river is narrow with a current that varies from slow to medium speeds.

-The Tomahawk flows through a widely varying landscape; from dense forest with occasional high sandy banks, to long stretches of lowland marsh and 'stunted' pine, to open savannah and meadows.
-Even though large portions of the surrounding land is privately owned, most of the shoreline below Willow Dam is wild and undeveloped and paddlers will find a quiet and intimate northwoods setting.
+The Tomahawk flows through a varying landscape; from dense forest with occasional high sandy banks, to long stretches of lowland marsh and 'stunted' pine, to open savannah and grassy meadows.
+Even though large portions of the surrounding land is privately owned, most of the shoreline below Willow Dam is wild and undeveloped.
+Paddlers will find a quiet and intimate northwoods setting.

-Paddle the river in the morning or late afternoon hours and you will likely see an abundance of wildlife; migrating waterfowl (spring and fall), warblers, chickadees, gray jays, eagle and osprey are common.
-Deer and beaver are often spotted as well.
+Paddle the river in the early morning or late afternoon hours and you will likely see an abundance of wildlife; migrating waterfowl in the spring and fall; warblers, chickadees and gray jays are common throughout the warm-weather season along with eagle and osprey.
+White-tailed deer, beaver and otter are often spotted as well.

 Water levels are dependent upon release from the Willow Reservoir Dam.
 You may call the Wisconsin Valley Improvement Company at 715.848.2976 or the Woodruff DNR office at 715.356.5211 for information.
 The river levels are categorized as high, medium, or low.
 Very high levels can sometimes produce dangerous conditions, medium levels are generally ideal, while low conditions can make navigating the rapids difficult.

 River Level Information

 Phone Contact for River Info: Wisconsin Valley Improvement Company: 715.848.2976